Boundary-pushing Dave Chappelle set to receive comedy award

 Boundary-pushing comedian Dave Chappelle is the latest recipient of the Mark Twain prize for lifetime achievement in comedy, an honor being bestowed Sunday night at the Kennedy Center for the Performing Arts in Washington.

-The event is a homecoming for Chappelle, who was raised in suburban Silver Spring, Maryland, attended Washington's prestigious Duke Ellington School of the Arts and filmed his first HBO special in the capital.
+The event is a homecoming for Chappelle.
+He credited his formative years in Washington D.C. area with helping hone his comedic spirit and artistic bravery.
+Chappelle, who was raised in suburban Silver Spring, Maryland, attended Washington's prestigious Duke Ellington School of the Arts.

+"Going there was one of the great privileges of my life," he said on the red carpet as he headed in to accept his Mark Twain prize for lifetime achievement in American comedy.
+"D.C. in the '80s was turbulent and I met a bunch of young black artists who taught me it was OK to be different.
+It was OK to be weird."

 Chappelle was already a well-established comedian and comedic actor when he was given his own sketch comedy show in 2003.